Smr2dhi/Smr2dhi/README.md

 ## 👩‍💻 About Me

-I'm a Full Stack Developer who works comfortably across **MERN**, **Java**, and is actively expanding into **AI/ML-driven applications** — I like being the person who can move from a database schema to a REST API to a polished UI without missing a beat.
+I'm a Full Stack Developer who works comfortably across **MERN**, **Java**, and **AI-powered systems** — I like being the person who can move from a database schema to a REST API to an LLM-backed feature without missing a beat.

 - 🚀 Building scalable web applications and RESTful APIs with real-time, production-grade architecture
+- 🤖 Designing AI/RAG (Retrieval-Augmented Generation) systems that connect LLMs to real data with grounded, cited answers
 - 🧠 Strong foundation in **DBMS**, **OOPs**, **Operating Systems**, and **Computer Networks**
-- 🔭 Currently deepening my skills in AI/ML integration alongside full-stack development
 - 🧩 500+ DSA problems solved on LeetCode with a focus on Arrays, Trees, Graphs, and Dynamic Programming
 - 📍 Lucknow, Uttar Pradesh, India
 - 📧 smr2dhiya@gmail.com | [LinkedIn](https://linkedin.com/in/samriddhi-yadav-0b6418237) | [GitHub](https://github.com/Smr2dhi)